KashaM767/NC-News/README.md

 Your database will be PSQL, this will be interacted with using node-postgres.

 #### Creating .env files ####
 You will need to create two .env files for your project: .env.test and .env.development.
+Into each,
+- add PGDATABASE=<>
-Into each, add PGDATABASE=, with the relevent database name for that environment.
-Please ensure that these .env files are .gitignored.
+- with the relevent database name for that environment. __Please ensure that these .env files are .gitignored.__

 This project requires several node dependicies listed in the package-lock.json/package.json files.
 After the env files are created run npm install.